 - Option 1 – Add ingredients to a large stockpot.
 Cover and bring to a boil, then simmer for 24 hours on low heat.
 The longer the stock is simmered, the greater the nutritional benefits.

 - Option 2 – Add ingredients to a slow cooker, cover and cook on high for 1-2 hours.
 Use a large spoon to skim off any impurities floating on the surface.
 Cover and cook on low for 8-24 hours.

 - For later use: let the stock cool and store in the fridge.
 Strain and bring to a boil before using.

-- Storage: airtight container, 1 week fridge or 6 months freezer.
+- Storage: airtight container, 1 week in the fridge or 6 months in the freezer.